isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Readability.
-Not everyone has screens and pronters that makes it easy to distinguish all characters.
+Not everyone has screens and printers that makes it easy to distinguish all characters.
 We easily confuse similarly spelled and slightly misspelled words.

 ##### Example